 - Microeconomics: 3-4 sh

-- Physics: 1 year high school or 1 semester college with lab
+- Physics: 1 year high school or 1 semester college with or without lab

 - General Education Courses: 12 sh